WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ```

 ### 1330 | Arrays
 Working through the lesson and preparing to do the Ex.
+Array Ex continues.

+### 1530 | Sandbox 3
+Still trying to figure out how to auto search array while you're typing